FOREX-Euro listless on ECB doubts, seen vulnerable

 By Hideyuki Sano

-TOKYO, Aug 21 The euro held steady on Tuesday but appeared increasingly vulnerable to a reverse amid doubts whether policymakers could agree a viable plan of action by next month to take some of the pressure off debt-stricken euro zone countries.
+TOKYO, Aug 21 The euro trod water on Tuesday but appeared increasingly vulnerable to a reverse amid festering doubts over whether policymakers can reach an accord for action next month to lift some pressure off debt stricken euro zone countries.

 "The market has been recently cherry-picking only positive factors (for the euro), but I expect a reversal in the next couple of days," said Daisuke Uno, chief strategist at Sumitomo Mitsui Banking Corp.

-The euro stood little changed in Asian trade at $1.2358 , off its peak of $1.2440 hit on Aug.
+The euro stood little changed in early Asian-Pacific trade at $1.2350, off its peak of $1.2440 hit on Aug.
 6, just after European Central Bank President Mario Draghi signalled the bank would revive its bond buying scheme to lower borrowing costs of Italy and Spain.

 Hopes that the ECB would start buying bonds of struggling euro zone members in September had underpinned the euro since late last month, but market players said a reality check was due.